SaschaMet/E2E_ML_Scaleway/docs/blogpost.md

     return train_gen
 ```

-And here is the code of our model.
+And here is the code of our machine learning model.
 I use the pre-trained VGG16 model and only add a few Dense layers at the end.
-These layers will (hopefully) learn to detect pneumonia in our x-rays.
+These layers will (hopefully) learn to detect Pneumonia in our x-rays.

 ```python
 # /model/model.py